-- 1. You must treat others with respect, including Council officers, elected members, members of the public and other Place Programme Board Members. - 2.
+- 1. You must treat others with respect, including Council officers, elected members, members of the public and other Town Board Members. - 2.
 You must not bully any person and you must not intimidate or improperly influence, or attempt to intimidate or improperly influence, any person who is involved in any complaint about any alleged breach of this code of conduct. - 3.
-You must not do anything which compromises or is likely to compromise the impartiality of anyone who works for or on behalf of the Council or the Place Programme Board. - 4.
-You must not conduct yourself in a manner which could reasonably be regarded as bringing the Council, or your office as a member of the Board, into disrepute. - 5.
-You must not use or attempt to use your position as a member of the Place Programme Board improperly to confer on or secure for yourself or any other person any advantage or disadvantage. - 6.
-You must comply with any Protocol adopted by the Council or the Place Programme Board which seeks to regulate the conduct of its members or co-opted members and which the Council has specifically declared should fall within the provisions of this code of conduct. - 7.
+You must not do anything which compromises or is likely to compromise the impartiality of anyone who works for or on behalf of the Council. - 4.
+You must not conduct yourself in a manner which could reasonably be regarded as bringing the Council, or your office as a representative of the Council, into disrepute. - You must not use or attempt to use your position as a member of the Town Board improperly to confer on or secure for yourself or any other person any advantage or disadvantage. - 6.
+You must comply with any Protocol adopted by the Council which seeks to regulate the conduct of its elected members or co-opted members and which the Council has specifically declared should fall within the provisions of this code of conduct. - 7.
 When using or authorising the use by others of the resources of the Council, you must act in accordance with the Council's reasonable requirements (as set out in such protocol as it may adopt from time to time for these purposes) and must ensure they are not used for party political purposes. - 8.
-You must not prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law. - 9.
-You must not disclose information which is given to you in confidence, or information which you believe or ought reasonably to be aware is of a confidential nature, unless: - a.
+You must not prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law.

+- 9. You must not disclose information which is given to you in confidence, or information which you believe or ought reasonably to be aware is of a confidential nature, unless: - a.
 You have the consent of a person authorised to give it; or - b.
 You are required by law to do so; or - c.
 The disclosure is made to a third party for the purpose of obtaining professional advice, provided that the third party agrees not to disclose the information to any other person; or - d.
 The disclosure is reasonable and in the public interest and made in good faith. - 10.
-Where you have been involved in making any decision by the Place Programme Board which is subsequently subject to scrutiny by an overview and scrutiny committee, you must not take part in that scrutiny process except to the extent you may be invited by the committee to give evidence to, or otherwise assist, it.
-In this paragraph, 'scrutiny' means the formal examination of a policy or decision previously approved or taken by or on behalf of the Place Programme Board in order to reach a view as to its merits or effectiveness.
+Where you have been involved in making any decision by the Town Board which is subsequently subject to scrutiny by an overview and scrutiny committee, you must not take part in that scrutiny process except to the extent you may be invited by the committee to give evidence to, or otherwise assist, it.
+In this paragraph, 'scrutiny' means the formal examination of a policy or decision previously approved or taken by or on behalf of the Town Deal Board in order to reach a view as to its merits or effectiveness. - 11.
+Any board member found to be in breach of this code of conduct shall be subject to possible removal from the board following a review of the evidence and decision by the board.